evylang/evy/docs/talks-and-papers.md

 # Talks and Papers

+### Evy Cheat Sheet

+Download the [Evy Cheat Sheet](papers/evy-cheat-sheet.pdf) for a quick reference to the syntax of Evy.

 ### Evy Labs Playlist

 The [Evy Labs Playlist] is a step-by-step guide through the interactive coding labs on [lab.evy.dev].